sercankulcu/sercankulcu.github.io/_humanity/2022-09-15-the-age-of-exploration.md

    - globalization
 ---

 The phrase "Age of Exploration" reflects a European viewpoint.

-The lands Europeans reached were already inhabited.

-Many were connected through existing trade networks.
+The lands Europeans reached were already inhabited, and many were connected through existing trade networks.
 They were not waiting to be discovered.

 Still, the fifteenth and sixteenth centuries did create a major transformation in global connectivity.
 European maritime powers developed routes linking the Atlantic, Indian Ocean, and eventually Pacific worlds more directly.

-Navigation improved.

-Ship design improved.

-Cartography improved.

-Financial institutions supported risky voyages.

-States competed for trade.
+Navigation improved, ship design improved, cartography improved, financial institutions supported risky voyages, and states competed for trade.

 The result was an increasingly interconnected planet.

 Why did European powers push outward?

-Trade.

-Gold.

-Spices.

-Religion.

-Prestige.

-Geopolitical competition.

-Access to Asian markets.
+Trade, gold, spices, religion, prestige, geopolitical competition, and access to Asian markets all mattered.
 No single motive explains the expansion.

 What mattered was convergence.

-Technology made longer voyages more feasible.
+Technology made longer voyages more feasible, states supplied military power, merchants supplied capital, religion supplied justification, and competition supplied urgency.

-States supplied military power.

-Merchants supplied capital.

-Religion supplied justification.

-Competition supplied urgency.

-This creates another historical pattern.

-Major transformations happen when several systems align.
+This creates another historical pattern: major transformations happen when several systems align.

-The explorer becomes symbolic hero.

-But voyages were collective enterprises.

-Sailors.

-Cartographers.

-Shipbuilders.

-Financiers.

-Translators.

-Local guides.

-Pilots.

-Enslaved labor.

-Indigenous intermediaries.
+The explorer becomes symbolic hero, but voyages were collective enterprises involving sailors, cartographers, shipbuilders, financiers, translators, local guides, pilots, enslaved labor, and indigenous intermediaries.

 The heroic individual hides networks.

 This is common in history.

-We remember names.

-Systems do the work.
+We remember names; systems do the work.

 Exploration also transformed geography psychologically.

-Maps became more accurate.

-Oceans became routes rather than edges.

-Continents became parts of one connected system.

-The planet became imaginable as a whole.
+Maps became more accurate, oceans became routes rather than edges, continents became parts of one connected system, and the planet became imaginable as a whole.

 This is a profound cognitive shift.

-People had always lived on Earth.

-Now more societies began to understand Earth as one navigable space.
+People had always lived on Earth, but now more societies began to understand Earth as one navigable space.

 But connection came with conquest.

-European ships carried weapons.
+European ships carried weapons, diseases, missionaries, administrators, traders, and colonizers.

-Diseases.

-Missionaries.

-Administrators.

-Traders.

-Colonizers.

 The maritime network became an imperial network.

 Exploration is therefore morally inseparable from colonization.
 Knowledge and domination grew together.

 Cartography demonstrates this.

-A map helps navigation.

-It also helps conquest.
+A map helps navigation, but it also helps conquest.
 To map a territory is to make it legible to power.
 Modern states do the same with censuses, databases, and satellite imagery.

 Information increases control.

 The Age of Exploration also triggered the Columbian Exchange.
 Plants, animals, pathogens, and people moved between hemispheres at unprecedented scale.

-Potatoes reached Europe.

-Maize spread widely.

-Horses transformed societies in the Americas.

-Diseases devastated indigenous populations.
+Potatoes reached Europe, maize spread widely, horses transformed societies in the Americas, and diseases devastated indigenous populations.

 The biological worlds of continents collided.

 This created one global ecology.
 The consequences still shape diets, populations, languages, and economies today.

 The period also reveals a moral danger in curiosity.

-Curiosity is usually praised.

-But curiosity combined with power can become extraction.
+Curiosity is usually praised, but curiosity combined with power can become extraction.

 To discover is not the same as to own.

 European empires frequently blurred the distinction.

-Arrival became claim.

-Mapping became possession.

-Difference became hierarchy.
+Arrival became claim, mapping became possession, and difference became hierarchy.

 The Age of Exploration enlarged human knowledge of the planet.
 It also enlarged the reach of violence.

-That combination defines much of modernity.
+That combination defines much of modernity: more knowledge, more power, more connection, more responsibility.

-More knowledge.

-More power.

-More connection.

-More responsibility.

 Humanity had become geographically global.